-Beginning in November, 2014, it has become the second-longest running musical on Broadway.
+Beginning in November, 2014, it became the second-longest running musical on Broadway.

 Opened: April 4, 2013

-Cyndi Lauper’s Broadway songwriting debut, and the winner of the 2013 Best Musical Tony, adapts a 2005 British film shoemaker partners with a drag queen to make footwear sturdy enough for a man but fabulous enough for a woman.
+Cyndi Lauper’s Broadway songwriting debut, and the winner of the 2013 Best Musical Tony, adapts a 2005 British film about a traditional shoemaker who partners with a drag queen to make footwear sturdy enough for a man but fabulous enough for a woman.
 The show is familiar and safe, with a stand-out performance by Billy Porter as Lola/Simon.

 Minskoff Theater (200 West 45th Street)